Cronkhite–Canada syndrome

 Cronkhite–Canada syndrome is a rare syndrome characterized by multiple polyps of the digestive tract.
-It is sporadic (i.e. it does not seem to be a hereditary disease), and it is currently considered acquired and idiopathic (i.e. cause remains unknown).
+It is sporadic (i.e. it does not seem to be a hereditary disease), and it is currently considered acquired and idiopathic (i.e. its cause remains unknown).

 About two-thirds of patients are of Japanese descent and the male to female ratio is 3:2.
 It was characterized in 1955 by internal medicine physician Leonard Wolsey Cronkhite Jr. and radiologist Wilma Jeanne Canada.